Srushtirk99/Press-Area-Production-Count/README.md

 ## 📝 License

-This project is private and proprietary.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+© 2026 Srushtirk99.
 All rights reserved.

----

-Built with ❤️ for factory floor production monitoring.